rantala/koredump-test/README.md

 - In-cluster `http://koreapi.koredump.svc.cluster.local:80` REST API (Kubernetes Service).
   One container per cluster, application listening port 5000.
 - One REST API server per node in k8s cluster (Kubernetes DaemonSet), listening port 5001.
-- No changes to platform config (`core_pattern`), use default `systemd-coredump` in OCP.
+- No changes to platform `core_pattern` kernel config, use default `systemd-coredump` in OCP.
 - Access coredump files from `/var/lib/systemd/coredump`, and (optionally) read journal logs for full coredump metadata written by `systemd-coredump`.
 - `DAC_OVERRIDE` capability is used in container to access core dump files and journal logs.
 - Command line utility `koredumpctl` that uses the REST API.
 Automatically installed in OCP to `/usr/local/bin/koredumpctl` with Kubernetes init container.
 - Note that in OCP core dumps are deleted by default after 3 days (see `systemd-tmpfiles --cat-config | grep core`).
+- Collect all coredumps in cluster by default.
+Limit to predefined namespaces by setting `filter.namespaceRegex` variable when installing with Helm charts.
+- Token authentication for REST API.
+Server uses [TokenReview](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) to verify the token.

 ## Limitations

 - Red Hat OCP `privileged` [Security Context Constraint (SCC)](https://docs.openshift.com/container-platform/4.9/authentication/managing-security-context-constraints.html) is needed.
-- Collects all coredumps in cluster (in the future, we may offer way to limit coredump collection for example to predefined namespaces only).
-- Optional hardcoded token authentication (`adminToken` in `values.yaml`).
 - In-cluster traffic is unencrypted HTTP.
 - Simple implementation with python3.
-- Hardcoded `/var/lib/systemd/coredump` directory for core files.
+- Hard requirement on systemd-coredump, core files are processed from `/var/lib/systemd/coredump` directory only.
   Note that if `core_pattern` is set e.g. to `/tmp/core` or similar, the cores are written to container filesystem, and not visible via this tool.
 - Core file deletion not (yet) possible.
-(Host paths are read-only mounted into container)
+(Host paths are read-only mounted into containers)
 - REST API can return errors during installation and upgrade, when the koredump PODs are being terminated or created.
+- systemd-coredump by default limits core size to maximum 2GB, larger core files are truncated.
+Increase the limit by setting for example `ExternalSizeMax=32G` in /etc/systemd/coredump.conf (or add conf file in `/etc/systemd/coredump.conf.d/`)

 ## API Documentation